Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 with the lowest rate of returns for a given value of risk.
 Clearly, this family of portfolios are to be avoided by an investor.

-The most left point, where the blue and red lines meet, is the *Minimum Risk Portfolio* (also called *Global Minimum Risk Portfolio*).
+The leftmost point, where the blue and red lines meet, is the *Minimum Risk Portfolio* (also called *Global Minimum Risk Portfolio*).
 This is the portfolio with minimum risk.
-Investing in portfolios with minimum risk is a relative common strategy among professional investors.
+Investing in minimum risk portfolio is a relative common strategy among professional investors.

 The black straight line, in the upper part of the plot, is tangent to the